fedecan-ca/fedecan.ca/docs/en/guide/lemmy/for-users.md

   excerpt="Don't like how Lemmy looks?
 There are a variety of different themes and interfaces that you can switch to." image="/gallery/lemmy-screenshots/desktop/desktop-D2_photon.png" url="/en/guide/lemmy/for-users/alternative-uis" :hideCategory="true"
   :hideAuthor="true"
 />
+<HorizontalCard
+  title="Tools or Libraries for automation of Lemmy" excerpt="A list of tools or libraries that can be used to automate tasks on Lemmy, such as moderation or maintenance." url="/en/guide/lemmy/automation" :hideCategory="true"
+  :hideAuthor="true"
+/>